Matthijs de Ligt to Juventus: De Ligt out of Ajax tour squad | Goal.com

 As reported by Goal, De Ligt has an agreement to join the Serie A club although Juve had been €10 million short of Ajax's asking price for their captain.

+De Ligt's future has been the subject of much speculation, with a number of Europe's top clubs having been interested in signing him at one stage or another.

-But it would appear that the transfer is now close to completion, with the Eredivisie side having confirmed De Ligt is not part of their 28-man squad travelling to Bamberg in Austria for their pre-season training camp.
+It would seem that Juve have won the race for the Netherlands international, however, with the move appearing to be close to completion after the Eredivisie side confirmed De Ligt is not part of their 28-man squad travelling to Bamberg in Austria.

 A short note from the club on De Ligt's absence read: "Awaiting a possible transfer, Matthijs de Ligt does not travel with the group."